Sinusitis is inflammation of the sinuses, most commonly caused by a viral or bacterial infection or by an allergy.

 Sinusitis is defined as acute if it is totally resolved in less than 30 days.
-Acute sinusitis is usually caused by a viral infection in people who have a normal immune system.
-Sometime sinusitis is caused by a variety of bacteria.
+In people who have a normally functioning immune system, acute sinusitis is usually caused by a viral infection.
+Sometimes sinusitis is caused by bacteria.
 Infection often develops after something blocks the openings to the sinuses.
 Such blockage commonly results from a viral infection of the upper airways, such as the common cold.
 During a cold, the swollen mucous membranes of the nasal cavity tend to block the openings of the sinuses.
 Air in the sinuses is absorbed into the bloodstream, and the pressure inside the sinuses decreases, causing pain and drawing fluid into the sinuses.
 This fluid is a breeding ground for bacteria.
 White blood cells and more fluid enter the sinuses to fight the bacteria.
 This influx increases the pressure and causes more pain.

 Allergies also cause mucous membrane swelling, which blocks the openings to the sinuses.
 Additionally, people with a deviated septum are more prone to blocked sinuses.